COVID-19

 Interview Process

-Our first virtual hang-out will be held on August 23rd at 8pm EST. We set the time later in the evening to accommodate for multiple time zones.
-Please click the link below to register for this event and get to know our residents and program better.
+Our virtual hang-out will be held on August 21st, 2024 at 8pm est. We set the time later in the evening to accommodate for multiple time zones.
+You can register for this virtual event using the link below.
 We look forward to seeing you there!

 Important Dates to Remember